pilif/pilif/README.md

 Programming with passion since 1996.

-Working at Sensational AG which I have co-founded in 2001.
+Working at <a href="https://www.sensational.ch">Sensational AG</a> which I have co-founded in 2001.

 Find me on the internet at other places.